Awbugl/ProjectGenesis/README.md

 - New mineral types: mine tungsten ore to smelt superalloys, or harvest radioactive minerals to make nuclear fuel rods, and crystalline sulfur.
 - Nearly 90% of the recipes reworked: a completely different process experience from the original, don't worry, it'll feel new to you.
 - Planetary Coordination Centers: dozens of different extra gain effects that can provide gains on a global scale.
-- Mega Buildings: super production facilities that use conveyor belts to input and output materials at 40 times the speed.
+- Mega Buildings: super production facilities that use conveyor belts to input and output materials with 30x speed.
 - New Lost Technology: use quantum storage technology for rapid deployment on alien planets, or make wormhole voyages to reach the other side of the galaxy instantly.

 ## Credits